-The 2017-18 campaign proved a strong one for the young 'keeper as he played every minute of Everton's 38 Premier League fixtures.
-His impressive displays saw him walk away with the Young Player, Players’ Player and Player of the Season accolades at the Dixies, the Club's end of season awards.
+He played every minute of Everton's 38 Premier League fixtures in his debut 2017/18 season, a host of impressive displays seeing him claim the Young Player, Players’ Player and Player of the Season accolades at the Club's end of season awards.

-He was one of the stars of the 2018 World Cup in Russia, producing a string of eye-catching saves and proving the hero in a last-16 penalty shootout success over Colombia as England reached the semi-finals of the competition for the first time since 1990.
+He was one of the stars of the 2018 World Cup in Russia, producing a string of eye-catching saves and proving the hero of a last-16 penalty shootout success against Colombia, as England reached the semi-finals of the competition for the first time since 1990.

 Pickford's form for both Club and country saw him commit his future to Everton in September 2018 by penning a new six-year contract until the end of June 2024.

-The 2018-19 season saw Pickford maintain his record of playing every minute of every Everton Premier League match since signing for the Club.
-He recorded an impressive 15 clean sheets during the campaign – a tally bettered among Blues' goalkeepers during the Premier League era by only Tim Howard in 2008-09.
+The 2018/19 season saw Pickford maintain his record of playing every minute of every Everton Premier League match after signing for the Club.
+He recorded an impressive 15 clean sheets during the campaign – a tally bettered among Blues' goalkeepers during the Premier League era by only Tim Howard in 2008/09.

 Pickford was ever present across the competitions in 2019/20, starting and finishing all of Everton's 43 matches.

 He was twice forced to the sidelines in his fourth season with the Club, the first Goodison campaign for Pickford when he didn't appear in every Premier League game.